calvofl0/motus/README.md

 ## License

-This project is based on [Motus](https://github.com/FredHutch/motuz) (MIT License) and maintains the same MIT license.
+This project is inspired by [Motuz](https://github.com/FredHutch/motuz) (MIT License) and maintains the same MIT license.

 ## Contributing